TikTok star accused of killing wife, her companion in high-rise shooting

-SAN DIEGO (KSWB) – Authorities Monday released the name of the man accused of fatally shooting his wife and her companion in a San Diego high-rise apartment building last week.
+SAN DIEGO, Calif.
+(KSWB) – Authorities Monday released the name of the man accused of fatally shooting his wife and her companion in a San Diego high-rise apartment building last week.

 San Diego police responded to reports of a shooting about 3:10 p.m.
 Thursday at the apartment building.
 There, officers found two people with apparent gunshot wounds to their upper bodies in the living room of an apartment on the 35th floor.